Frequently Asked Questions

-This is determined by program capacity and the need that the program and project seeks to address.
+This is determined by program capacity and the need that the program and project seek to address.
 The grant review process will assess the program’s ability to meet stated goals as outlined in the proposal.

 How many years of support and how many dollars are associated with a successful proposal submission?

-A quality non-profit service agency and/or program generally develops successfully with carefully managed and strategically planned supporting and earned income.
+A quality non-profit service agency and/or program generally develop successfully with carefully managed and strategically planned to support and earned income.
 It is important to provide information about the success of the submitting organization and its ability to meet service needs and to attract other support and, if applicable, earned income/fees for services.
 Evidence of careful management and planning for sustainability can be achieved over just a few years or decades, depending on the history of the organization.
 The financial size of the organization matters less than its ability to plan and manage for quality service and sustainability.